Wolwer1nE/disease/README.md

-##  Run demo.m to perform simulation.
+##  Run demoui.m to perform simulation.

 Use these variables to control simulation.
 1. total_citizens